Sunderland celebrates Royal Wedding

 “This inspired us to arrange some events to celebrate the upcoming royal wedding, as a chance to bring people together, to make new friends and to reminisce about past street parties and celebrations.”

-The Youth Hub at Dawdon Youth and Community Centre in Sunderland also held a street party which saw the community enjoy refreshments, games and crafts.
+The Youth Hub at Dawdon Youth and Community Centre also held a street party which saw the community enjoy refreshments, games and crafts.

 Joanne Bowen, youth development manager at The Youth Hub, said: “I think it is important to keep traditions such as street parties alive as it encourages community cohesion and supports intergeneration which helps dispel negative stereotypes surrounding young people.”